Minimum GPA Requirement

 • In addition to the Honors GPA requirement review, your academic record will be also be reviewed for compliance with the minimum Honors credit requirement through a separate process that typically initiates in late-July or early-August.
 You might receive notifications regarding both processes; if applicable, you will need to respond according to the instructions for both.

-• If your cumulative GPA falls slightly below the minimum GPA of 3.400, you will be placed on Honors probation.
-If your cumulative GPA is significantly below the required 3.400, you will be subject to dismissal from the Honors Program.
-Students will be placed on Honors probation or be eligible for dismissal from the Honors Program according to the details listed below.
+• If your cumulative GPA falls below the minimum GPA of 3.400, you will be placed on Honors GPA Notice or eligible for removal from the Honors Program according to the details listed below.

-• If you were placed on Honors probation and new grades post after you were notified, then you may send an email to us at honors@uconn.edu to request a review of your Honors status.
+• If you were placed on Honors GPA Notice and new grades post after you were notified, then you may send an email to us at honors@uconn.edu to request a review of your Honors status.

-Depending on their academic level (based on entry to UConn and expected graduation date, but not earned credits), Honors students with the following GPAs at the end of the academic year will be placed on probation from the Honors Program:
+Depending on their academic level (based on entry to UConn and expected graduation date, but not earned credits), Honors students with the following GPAs at the end of the academic year will be placed on Honors GPA Notice:

 • 3.150 – 3.399 GPA at the end of the SOPHOMORE year, and